Deep Active Learning with Noise Stability: Introduction

-In light of the aforementioned intuitions, we design a simple deep active learning algorithm by measuring the output deviation from the original observation, when imposing a small noise on the model parameters.
+In light of the aforementioned intuitions, we design a novel deep active learning algorithm by measuring the feature deviation from the original observation, when imposing a small noise on the model parameters.
 The magnitude of the deviation acts as a metric of uncertainty, and the direction is utilized to constitute a diverse subset of selected unlabeled examples.
 We provide a theoretical analysis under the condition that the noise magnitude is small.
 By imposing standard multivariate Gaussian noise to the parameters, we prove that the induced deviation yields a sort of \emph{projected gradient}.
 The expectation of the magnitude of this gradient is equivalent to the gradient norm w.r.t the model parameters, whereas the direction of this gradient serves as a proxy of the direction of the original gradient.

-Our method is easy to implement and free of data-dependent designs or customized auxiliary models.
+Our method is easy to implement and free of data-dependent designs or auxiliary models.
 Therefore, it can be exploited in classification, regression and more complex tasks such as semantic segmentation.
 It is also applicable to various data domains such as image, natural language and structural data.
 We evaluate our method on multiple tasks, including (1) image classification on MNIST~\cite{lecun1998gradient}, Cifar10 \cite{krizhevsky2009learning}, SVHN \cite{svhn}, Cifar100 \cite{krizhevsky2009learning}, and Caltech101 \cite{caltech}; (2) regression on the Ames Housing dataset~\cite{de2011ames}; (3) semantic segmentation on Cityscapes \cite{cityscapes}; and (4) natural language processing on MRPC~\cite{dolan2005automatically}.
-We demonstrate that our method exceeds or is comparable to the state-of-the-art baselines on all these tasks.
+Our method is shown to exceed or be comparable to the state-of-the-art baselines on all these tasks.